 If you are completely new to programming, this may be a bit of a stretch for you.
 This is not a beginning programming resource.
 You should already know how to print 'Hello world.' to your screen.
 However, you should at least go over a few pages to see if it appeals to.
 You may be back.
 Check the Resources page.

 The longer I use Perl, the more I like it.
-When PHP first became popular I thought I had to get on top of that.
-But after a short time, I realized that everything I wanted to do in PHP I could do (usually better) in Perl.
+When Python first became popular I thought I had to get on top of that.
+But after a short time, I realized that everything I wanted to do in Python I could do (usually better) in Perl.
 So for me, Perl offers a huge, endless toolbox that can do or fix anything I've ever had to do.
 But it may not be for you.

 I program on an iMac so Perl is already installed (as well as python, Apache web server, awk) plus the whole Unix toolbox of goodies.
 A shell window is always open and I spend half my time in it.